16: Association

 - Check the Confidence Intervals box.

-TIP: The binomial test assumes an expected equal proportion between the two groups.
+TIP: The Binomial Test assumes an expected equal proportion between the two groups.
 You can change the expected proportion in the Test Value box.

 Phrasing Results: Binomial Test